jailbirt/theeye-docs/README.md

 See the [Users Management Documentation](users) for more details.

 ### Resources
+TheEye provides a way to store technical knowledge in Resources that become usable in many different aspects.
+Each resource is explained hereunder.

 #### Monitors
 A monitor is used to check services' or resources' status.
 You can use this status information to take actions (e.g. run a task, send notification).